Skip to main content

 The most frequent IT compliance failures we see in architecture and engineering firms stem from the same patterns.

 Uncontrolled file sharing.
-Large CAD and BIM files often end up on consumer cloud storage, personal USB drives, or unencrypted email attachments because the firm lacks a secure file transfer solution that handles large files efficiently.
+Large CAD and BIM files often end up on consumer cloud storage, personal USB drives, or unencrypted email attachments because the firm lacks a secure transfer solution that handles large files efficiently.
 Every uncontrolled copy is a compliance gap and an IP risk.

 How a Managed IT Provider Helps AEC Firms